shubhdevnsg01/DivineVision/README.md

 ## Models Comparison

-- ResNet50: [Brief analysis findings]
+- ResNet50: Utilizes a deep architecture with 50 layers and residual connections to combat the vanishing gradient problem, allowing for the training of very deep networks with improved accuracy.

-- ResNet152: [Brief analysis findings]
+- ResNet152: An even deeper version of the ResNet model with 152 layers, providing enhanced performance on complex tasks due to its increased depth and residual connections.

-- DenseNet201: [Brief analysis findings]
+- DenseNet201: Features 201 layers with dense connections between layers, ensuring maximum information flow and reducing the vanishing gradient problem, leading to improved efficiency and performance.

-- InceptionV3: [Brief analysis findings]
+- InceptionV3: Employs an inception architecture with 48 layers that includes factorized convolutions, aggressive regularization, and auxiliary classifiers, achieving high accuracy with computational efficiency.

-- MobileNetV2: [Brief analysis findings]
+- MobileNetV2: Optimized for mobile and edge devices with 53 layers, it uses depthwise separable convolutions and an inverted residual structure, offering a good trade-off between latency and accuracy.

 ## Evaluation Metrics
-- ROUGE SCORE: [Explanation of ROUGE scores and their significance]
+- ROUGE SCORE: Measures summary quality by comparing overlap with reference summaries.
+Higher scores indicate better content coverage.

-- METEOR SCORE: [Explanation of METEOR scores and their significance]
+- METEOR SCORE: Evaluates translation quality considering matches, synonyms, and order.
+Higher scores mean better semantic accuracy.

-- BLEU SCORE: [Explanation of BLEU scores and their significance]
+- BLEU SCORE: Assesses translation quality by comparing n-gram matches with reference translations.
+Higher scores indicate better fluency and precision.

 ## Dependencies
 This project uses the following technologies and frameworks: